cfrioux/miscoto/README.md

 Computations can be performed with a set of symbionts or a set of symbionts and a host.
 In the latter case, targets will be produced by the host, whereas in the former they will be produced by any member of the microbiome.

+Important notice: be sure that two identical metabolites have the same name in all metabolic networks.
+Otherwise inconsistencies might occur between targets predicted as producible under the "soup" modeling and the "minexch" modeling.

 Required package:
 * ``pyasp`` (``pip install pyasp`` or ``pip install pyasp --no-cache-dir`` in case of ASP solvers installation issues)